a11yproject/a11yproject.com/src/posts/2021-03-08-should-i-use-an-accessibility-overlay.md

   - featured
 ---

-Due to their technical, social, and moral issues, <strong><mark>The A11Y Project does not recommend using permanent plugins</mark></strong>.
+Due to their technical, social, and moral issues, <strong><mark>The A11Y Project does not recommend using permanent overlay plugins</mark></strong>.
 We view these kinds of products as actively harmful, and a step backwards for digital accessibility efforts.

 ## Background